zeelewis/gravity/.github/pull_request_template.md

 * Breaking change (fix or feature that would cause existing functionality to not work as expected)
 * Internal change (not necessarily a bug fix or a new feature)
 * This change has a user-facing impact
+* This change may impact performance at scale

 ## Linked tickets and other PRs
 <!--Required.
 Keep only those that apply.-->